 Calling all water sports junkies and anyone who likes to have fun, want the ultimate flyboarding experience while in Cambodia?
 Of course, you do!
 Suitable for anyone who wants to fly high above the water and experience swimming through a dolphin’s eyes, there’s no wonder why this activity is so popular.

 Have a Go at Trying Khmer Cuisine

-Fish Amok is a popular dish which is baked with lemon grass, chilli, and coconut cream served with a steaming plate of hot rice.
+Fish Amok is a popular dish that is baked with lemongrass, chili, and coconut cream served with a steaming plate of hot rice.
 Apart from that, you also have crabs from Kep which is often seasoned with Kampot pepper.
 Traditional snacks such as noodles and roasted crickets are also pretty popular here.

-Read: What to Eat in Cambodia
+Read More: What to Eat in Cambodia

 Hit the Beach in Sihanoukville

-Sihanoukville is the gateway coastal area which people go to before visiting Koh Rong and Koh Rong Samloam.
-Here, you can find many chilled out beach bungalows where people can relax and unwind.
-The beach of Otres, Victory Beach, Independence Beach, and Serendipity Beach are all nearby destinations which you can visit.
+Sihanoukville is the gateway coastal area to which people go before visiting Koh Rong and Koh Rong Samloam.
+Here, you can find many chilled-out beach bungalows where people can relax and unwind.
+The beach of Otres, Victory Beach, Independence Beach, and Serendipity Beach are all nearby destinations that you can visit.